dmbarbour/wikilon/docs/ApplicationModel.md

 The disadvantage is that our applications cannot directly *push* information.
 This can be mitigated in many cases by using some simple strategy to pull information (polling, long-polling, Comet, subscription, etc.) and by relying on external agents to push updates occasionally.
 But it does force us to favor a more RESTful architectural style.

+Dictionary applications are free to present editable views of bytecode.
+Such views are potentially convenient for representing form or document based user inputs.

+However, dictionary applications are additionally free to *evaluate* code.
+This enables operation on structured values.
+An application might render a view of a value, or represent application state as a value.
+This allows us to push update logic from our views into our dictionaries, representing update commands as pure functions of type `AppState → AppState`.

-The *command pattern* or append-only log is widely useful for dictionary applications.
-Expressed within a dictionary, this might look something like:
+The *command pattern* is especially useful in context.
+It provides several useful features: cache-friendly updates, universal undo, back-in-time debugging, visible command histories, trivial cloning.
+Expressed within a dictionary, this pattern might look something like:

         @foo.v0 (init foo)
         @foo.v1 {%foo.v0}(command to update foo)
         @foo.v2 {%foo.v1}(another update command)
         @foo.v3 {%foo.v2}(yet another command)
-        @foo {%foo.v3}{%fooType}
+        @foo    {%foo.v3}

-With this pattern, we gain several features: unlimited undo, uniform cloning, back-in-time debugging, ability to tweak old commands and replay, visible command histories for abstraction and refactoring, cache-friendly computations for common update patterns (i.e. assuming we mostly add commands and undo or tweak recent commands).
-Taken together with an annotation to stow large values into VRefs, it is feasible to construct truly massive objects (e.g. filesystems, databases, game worlds) within a single dictionary object without massive RAM overheads.

-For many applications, like mailing lists and web forums, it is entirely acceptable to keep a complete history or leave maintenance to humans.
-Space is cheap enough that we could easily keep complete histories for anything that involves discrete human inputs.
-But in other cases we may need to gradually stabilize and compact our history.
-It is feasible to automate processes that will systematically inline, simplify, refactor, and garbage collect words at the dictionary layer to recover space.
-However, to avoid upsetting users and breaking applications, we must describe which optimizations are permitted.
-See *Hidden, Opaque, and Frozen Words*, below.
+For many applications, like mailing lists and web forums, it is entirely acceptable to preserve the complete history or leave maintenance to humans.
+But in other cases we might prefer to gradually stabilize and compact our histories; for these, see *Managed Dictionaries*, below.

-## Representing Databases, Filesystems, and other Big Data

-Many PL runtimes keep everything in volatile memory by default.
-In my experience, this creates a discontinuity in the programming experience.
-Developers must use a very different design if they want larger-than-memory data structures or durable data.
-Awelon project and Wikilon favor a different approach:

-* the `{&stow}` annotation tells our runtime to serialize a value to disk
-* the runtime will load and cache stowed values from disk when necessary
-* runtime tracks relevant and affine properties for efficient copy, drop
-* structure and storage sharing for stowed values is typically implicit

-With stowed values, it is not difficult to model larger-than-memory filesystems or databases as large persistent data structures.
-We can leverage trees (tries, finger-trees, log-structured merge trees, spatial partitioning trees, etc.) for most problems involving large amounts of data.

-Durability of data is a separate concern.

-In context of *dictionary applications*, we have a dictionary where we represent all application state.
-Any durable data must be represented within the dictionary.
-However, for performance, we also maintain weakly durable caches of computed properties.
-Stowed values may be rooted in our cache, perhaps representing a filesystem within a compiled definition of a machine.
-Application architects will favor cache-friendly update patterns where feasible, such as using a command pattern to gradually update the machine.

-*Aside:* Stowed values are closely related to ABC value resources, i.e. where we use `{#resourceId'kf}` to name a bytecode resource.
-The `resourceId` is a secure hash of the bytecode, and the `'kf` suffix identifies our resource as a linear quoted value to permit lazy loading and forbid copy/drop.
-In contrast, value resources are suitable for distribution over an untrusted network, but stowed values permit compact representation and precise local garbage collection.

-## Providing Security for Dictionary Applications

-As a security use case, I imagine modeling a game (perhaps a multi-user dungeon) where each player should:

-1. control their own character, not world state or other characters
-2. observe the state of the game world only near their character

-Modeling the game world state is feasible with dictionary applications.
-The greater challenge, then, is controlling the players.
-A viable option would be to constrain access to the dictionary through an application interface, at least for some subset of users who are not administrators of that dictionary.
+Dictionary applications can potentially grow larger than memory.
+This is acceptable, so long as developers leverage [stowage](LargeValueStowage.md).
+With stowage, it is not difficult for a dictionary application to model a database or ftp server.

-## Extraction of Dictionary Applications
+## Extraction of Applications from the Dictionary

 As a development environment, Wikilon must support compilation of applications to run on a desktop, android phone, an independent web service, and so on.
 Ideally, these are the same applications that we debug within Wikilon, but we want to extract a minimal amount of logic and state from our dictionary to make it work.
 Dictionary objects are a good fit here, as are applications that operate only on a well-defined subset of the dictionary (e.g. some finite set of named objects).

 Extraction of dictionary applications *in media res* supports an implicit debug mode, automatic records and testing of application debug sessions, and a possibility for interactive construction of applications from a fork of a prototypes.
 In some ways, this is much nicer than conventional application compilers.

-## Automatic Optimization of Dictionaries: Hidden, Opaque, and Frozen Words
+## Managed Dictionaries and Attributes

 Words in an AO dictionary provide a basis for mutable meaningful structure, modularity, and structure sharing.
 The mutable meaningful structure allows AO dictionaries to serve as a platform for live coding and dictionary applications.